NatashaRy/memory-game/README.md

 * Flipping card with CSS from [W3School](https://www.w3schools.com/howto/howto_css_flip_card.asp)
 * Spread operator for cloning symbols array with  from [Tutorial Points](https://www.tutorialspoint.com/how-to-clone-an-array-using-spread-operator-in-javascript#:~:text=The%20(...),same%20as%20the%20original%20array.)
 * Code for delaying cards flipping back if they don't match from [Stackoverflow](https://stackoverflow.com/questions/17883692/how-to-set-time-delay-in-javascript)
+* For some of the texts are written or modified by [ChatGPT](https://chat.openai.com/)

 ### **Media:**
 * Memory Masters logotyp was created with [Canva](https://canva.com)